BingqingCheng/ASAP/README.md

 python3 -m pip install --user somepackage    .or.    pip3 install --user somepackage

 #
-In the directory ./scripts/ you can find a selection of python tools:
+In the directory ./scripts/ and ./tools/ you can find a selection of other python tools:

-* gen_FCHL19_rep.py: generate FCHL representation for each frame and each atomic environment.

-* gen_soap_descriptors.py: generate soap descriptors for each frame and each atomic environment.

-* gen_soap_kmat.py: computes kernel matrix between different structures if multiple frames are provides, or the kernel matrix between atomic environments in a structure if only one frame is the input.

 * frame_select.py: select a subset of the xyz frames based on random or farthest point sampling selection.

-* pca.py: does principle component analysis in the space of vectors of descriptors, and makes plots.

-* kpca.py: does principle component analysis on the kernel matrix and makes plots.

 * kernel_density_estimate.py: does principle component analysis on the kernel matrix, estimates kernel density, and makes plots

 * clustering.py: does clustering tasks based on the kernel matrix, does plotting as well.

-* ridge_regression.py: quick ridge regression, with train/test split and optional learning curve.

-* krr.py: quick kernel ridge regression, with train/test split, sparsification and optional learning curve.

-#
-TODOs:
-* add a class of methods to compute kernel matrix from basis functions